allenwest24/Web-Crawler/README.md

 # Web-Crawler

+## Efficiency Benefit of this Webcrawler:
+The naive approach for solving the efficiency problem witha  webcrawler would be to keep track of everything we see so that as we encoutner new pages we could see if it was already in the table of urls to parse.
+We implemented this in a way where the search for having already seen a url and selecting a new one to parse could both be done in constant time.
+By using an array for the queue of urls to parse next and then using a hashmap to check if we've seen and parsed through correctly, we could ensure full coverage while also not revisiting pages.
+This really speaks to how the use of datastructures could save a ton of time if used correctly (sometiems at the cost of storage space).

 ## High-Level Approach:
 - Strategizing before starting:
   - For starters, we tried using HTTP/1.0 to avoid the complication of having to add support chunked responses until we have gotten it to work with HTTP/1.0, then we intended to add support for HTTP/1.1.
 This did not work because the server only worked with 1.1.